Type 95 Ha-Go light tank: Combat history

 Type 95 proved sufficient against opposing infantry in campaigns in Manchuria and China, as the Chinese National Revolutionary Army had only three tank battalions consisting of Vickers export tanks, German PzKpfw I light tanks, and Italian CV33 tankettes to oppose them.
 However, the Type 95, like the US M3 Stuart, was not designed to fight other tanks, but for infantry support.
-Due to the IJN's priority in receiving new technology and steel for warship construction, tanks for the IJA and used by the IJN's SNLF detachments were relegated to receiving what was left.
+Due to the IJN's priority in receiving new technology and steel for warship construction, tanks for the IJA and the IJN's SNLF detachments were relegated to receiving what was left.
 By 1942, Japanese armor remained largely the same as it did in the 1930s, and new tank development was "stymied".

 Khalkhin Gol (Nomonhan) 1939

 Under the mistaken belief that the Red Army was retreating from the area of the Khalkhyn Gol river, the IJA command in Manchuria transferred the 1st Tank Corps, under the command of Lt.
 Gen. Yasuoka Masaomi to the village of Nomonhan to cut off the retreating Soviets at Khalkhyn Gol.
 After a two-day journey by rail, the 1st Tank Corps began unloading its 3rd Tank Regiment and 4th Tank Regiment from their trains at Arshaan in Manchuria on 22 June 1939.
 While the 3rd Tank Regiment was composed primarily of the nearly decade-old Type 89 medium tanks, the 4th Tank Regiment, commanded by 48-year-old Col. Tamada Yoshio, consisted of 35 Type 95 light tanks, eight Type 89s, and three Type 94 tankettes.